Payroll Services Pricing 2026: Cost Guide & Fee Models

 Common Payroll Pricing Models Explained

-Payroll providers generally use a few core models to structure their fees.
+Payroll providers generally use a few core models to structure their payroll services pricing.
 Understanding these is the first step to comparing your options and decoding payroll services pricing.

 Base Fee Plus Per Employee Fee